jess-disguise/notes/reactJS.md

 - **Does not trigger a re-render**
 - Takes argument of default initial value
 - Returns an object containing a reference to the DOM node that allows us to work with the element later
   - Access the DOM node with `.current` on the returned object
   - But this can differ depending on the type of the node:
     - > When the `ref` attribute is used on an HTML element, the ref created in the constructor with `React.createRef()` receives the underlying DOM element as its `current` property.
       >
       > When the `ref` attribute is used on a custom class component, the ref object receives the mounted instance of the component as its `current` property.
       >
       > You may not use the `ref` attribute on function components because they don’t have instances.

+> Refs are primarily used as a way to access the DOM.
+If you pass a ref object to React with `<div ref={myRef} />`,
+> React will set its `.current` property to the corresponding DOM node whenever that node changes.
+>
+> The only difference between `useRef()` and creating a `{current: ...}` object is that `useRef` will give you the same ref object on every render

 ### Quick Example
 ```jsx